Real-Time Access through Integrated Clinical Systems

 About the Provincial Client Registry (PCR)

-What is the role of PCR within the Electronic Health Record (EHR)?
+What is the role of the PCR within Netcare?

-• Accurate, consistent, timely identification of clients within and across health jurisdictions.
+• Offers accurate, consistent, and timely patient identification within and across health jurisdictions

-• Most current client demographic data available provincially and is used at registration.
+• Offers the most current patient demographic data available provincially and is used at registration

-• Reduced effort and time to register clients.
+• Reduces time and effort to register patients

-• Improved health care delivery to the client at the point of care.
+• Improves health care delivery to the patient at the point of care

-• What is the target state for PCR?
+What is the primary objective of the PCR?

 What information is stored in PCR?